timbenniks/timbenniks.github.com/_posts/2012-06-29-component-based-design.md

   name: Tim Benniks
 ---

 Since a year and a bit I have been working in a big multidisciplinary team.
-If we work on a global platform website a team usually includes a whole bunch of people: multiple designers, an art-director, a copywriter, an account manager, a project manager, a UI designer, a web-developer, multiple back-end developers, an analytics person, a QA, a technical architect and a technical delivery manager.
+When we work on a big website the team consists of a whole bunch of people.
+We have multiple designers, an art-director, a copywriter, an account manager, a project manager, a UI designer, a web-developer, multiple back-end developers, an analytics specialist, a QA, a technical architect and a technical delivery manager and sometimes an information analyst and a strategy person.

 Working with such a large group of people is bound to generate overhead, even if the end result is usually good.
 In my experience people tend to work alongside each-other as they all have their own specialities and little islands of knowledge.
 Most disciplines have a different termonology and project approach.
+All information ends up in huge spreadsheets and epic word documents.

 We need a process enhancement to kill as much communication overhead as possible.
 I think the component based design pattern can help us with getting the basics right.
-With the groundwork in place we should have more time to tackle that hard twenty percent at the end of a project and go the extra mile with quality assurance.
+With the groundwork in place we should have more time to tackle that hard twenty percent at the end of a project and go the extra mile with quality assurance and strategy.

 I think that process enhancement is the component based design pattern.